AapoSoukkio/Helsinki-city-bike-app/README.md

 - Host the backend or the entire application in the cloud to make it more easily accessible for review by others
 - Improving search and filtering capabilities to make it easier for user to go through large data mass
 - Adding support for data updating, posting, and deleting
+- Could be more scalable for mobile devices

 with that being said...